-- d) the Company, which is configured as a listed holding company, the main function of which is to act as the entity owning the equity stakes in the country subholding companies; - e) the country subholding companies, which in turn group together the equity stakes in the Group's head of business companies; and - f) the head of business companies.
+- d) the Company, which is configured as a listed holding company, the main function of which is to act as the entity owning the equity stakes in the country subholding companies; - e) the country subholding companies, which in turn group together the equity stakes in the head of business companies; and - f) the head of business companies.

-This corporate configuration is intended to favour an agile and rapid decision-making process in day-to-day management within the purview of the head of business companies, while at the same time ensuring appropriate coordination at the Group level as a result of the organisational and supervisory duties performed by the Company's country subholding companies.
+This corporate configuration is intended to favour an agile and rapid decision-making process in day-to-day administration and management, which is within the purview of the head of business companies, while at the same time achieving proper coordination of business activities at the Group level, as described below, as a result of the duties of organisation and supervision performed by the country subholding companies and the Company and within their respective purviews.